adamkocsis/Rcourse/Exercises/2022-11-09_printing_types.md

 var <- "code"
 ```

-The result you get should be
+The result you should be

 ```
 The variable 'var' contains the value 'code', and it is of type 'character'.